Haedal Staked WAL (HAWAL) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Haedal Staked WAL Historical Price

-According to the latest data gathered on Haedal Staked WAL live price page, the current price of Haedal Staked WAL is 0.215364USD.
+According to the latest data gathered on Haedal Staked WAL live price page, the current price of Haedal Staked WAL is 0.207059USD.
 The circulating supply of Haedal Staked WAL(HAWAL) is

 In the past 24 hours, Haedal Staked WAL has shown a price movement of